 So, in just 105 words Satya achieved a lot and how did he do that?
 The ease of these words is only an illusion.
-Satya and his team have worked very hard on crafting his Who am I? story.
+Satya and his team have worked very hard on crafting his who am I story.
 Let's decode the methodology behind this story.

-I've been married for 22 years and we have 3 kids: When you meet someone for the first time, building a connection is the desired outcome and that happens by a bridge of commonalities.
-Now, Satya's letter is read by a variety of readers (Microsoft employees and the public), so how can he find a commonality with so many people?
-The trick is to go with things that are common to all, like parents, friends, marriage and children which is exactly what Satya has done here - Connection Storytelling via finding something in common to all.
-These things are also profoundly human and naturally lead to a connection.
+I've been married for 22 years and we have 3 kids: When you meet someone for the first time building a connection is the desired outcome and that happens by a bridge of commonalities.
+Now, Satya's letter is read by a variety of readers (Microsoft employees and public) so how can he find a commonality with so many people?
+The trick here is to go with things that are common to all, like parents, friends, marriage and children which is exactly what Satya has done here.
+Connection Storytelling via finding something in common to all.
+These things are also profoundly human and naturally lead to a connection

 I buy more books than I can finish.
-I sign up for more online courses than I can complete: In this sentence, Satya is building likeability and connection by being vulnerable in openly admitting that he doesn't read all the books that he buys and doesn't complete all the online courses that he signs up for.
-This sentence also reveals what Satya is passionate about, which is learning.
-Only somebody who's keen to learn will buy a book and sign up for online courses.
+I sign up for more online courses than I can complete: In this sentence Satya is building likability and connection by being vulnerable by openly admitting that he doesn't read all the books he buys and doesn't complete all the online courses he signs up for.
+This sentence also reveals what Satya is passionate about which is learning.
+Only somebody keen to learn will buy a book and sign up for online courses.

-Dr Brene Brown very rightly puts it as...Courage is to tell your story of who you are with your whole heart.
+Dr Brené Brown very rightly puts it as...Courage is to tell your story of who you are with your whole heart.

-Many who know me say I am also defined by my curiosity and thirst for learning: In this sentence, he clearly articulates what it is that he is passionate about, but this sentence would have evaporated if it was not for - I buy more books than I can finish.
+Many who know me say I am also defined by my curiosity and thirst for learning : In this sentence he clearly articulates what is it that he is passionate about but this sentence would have evaporated if it was not for - I buy more books than I can finish.
 I sign up for more online courses than I can complete.
-He has cleverly made his passion for learning memorable by unread books and incomplete online courses.
-I fundamentally believe that if you are not learning new things, you stop doing great and useful things: So, what does doing great things mean?
-This sentence is a perfect segway to what is most important to Microsoft, which is Innovation.
-After talking about his passion for learning, he connects to what is most relevant to Microsoft, which is Innovation.
-He has aligned his passion for learning to innovation.
-He makes a great connection between learning and innovation by stating, without learning you cannot innovate.
+He has cleverly made his passion for learning memorable by unread book and incomplete online courses.
+"A story you tell about an apparently trivial incident can expose the entire fabric of your character."